RedisAI/RedisAI/docs/quickstart.md

 The following sections describe how to get started with RedisAI.

 ## Docker
-The quickest way to try RedisAI is by launching its official Docker container images:
+The quickest way to try RedisAI is by launching its official Docker container images.

 ### On a CPU only machine
 ```
-docker run -p 6379:6379 redislabs/redisai:edge-cpu
+docker run -p 6379:6379 redislabs/redisai:latest-cpu-x64-bionic
 ```

 ### On a GPU machine

 ```
-docker run -p 6379:6379 --gpus all -it --rm redislabs/redisai:edge-gpu
+docker run -p 6379:6379 --gpus all -it --rm redislabs/redisai:latest-gpu-x64-bionic
 ```

 ## Download